PalAditya/CompilerDesignLab/Lab5-PredictiveParsing/README.md

 You can use the rMap maps in the Q2_5.java to reverse the symbols back.

-**AugmentedFirstAndFollow.java** removess the limitations of 'character-only' tokens of **FirstAndFollow.java** and can handle left-recursive grammars too.
+**AugmentedFirstAndFollow.java** removes the limitations of 'character-only' tokens of **FirstAndFollow.java** and can handle left-recursive grammars too.
 Also, it's more object-oriented.